18 Ways to Cut Your Car Ownership CostsShare

 Americans love their cars, but it’s an expensive affair.
-According to a AAA report, the average yearly cost of ownership for a new vehicle in 2018 is $8, 849.
+According to a 2022 AAA report, the average yearly cost of ownership for a new vehicle is $10,728.
 That figure includes fuel, maintenance, insurance, and loan interest, and while it was calculated with the assumption of a new model, drivers of older vehicles know that car-related expenses are a constant.

 Now don’t worry, this isn’t about to become one of those articles that urge you to ditch your wheels for public transportation or walking.
 We’ve assembled some ideas for cutting back on ownership costs and loving your car for less.